The Wizarding World of Harry Potter (Universal Orlando Resort): Reception

 The Wizarding World of Harry Potter has been well received by Harry Potter fans.
 Matt Blum of Wired stated "every detail is finely crafted to enhance the experience".
-An Orlando Sentinel article stated "muggles will love their Harry Potter adventure" but identifies the need for the park to offer Universal Express Passes due to large crowds.
+An Orlando Sentinel article stated "Muggles will love their Harry Potter adventure" but identifies the need for the park to offer Universal Express Passes due to large crowds.
 It also stated Harry Potter and the Forbidden Journey is a truly one-of-a-kind experience that cannot easily be described.

 Leigh Caldwell from Traveling Mamas noted that although the Wizarding World of Harry Potter is ideal for the whole family, it is not designed for children under three years old.
 She went on to consolidate others' comments about the area: "there is no doubt that fans of the Harry Potter books and movies are going to enjoy the heck out of a visit to the Wizarding World".

-Boris Johnson, Mayor of London, expressed his "jealous irritation" at the fact that the park was chosen to be in Orlando, rather than in London, stating that it was "utterly mad" to leave it to the Americans "to make money from a great British invention" along with his hopes that a similar theme park would come to London.
-A Universal Studios theme park was announced to be in development for the United Kingdom in 2023.
-In April 2025, Prime Minister and Leader of the Labour Party Keir Starmer confirmed that the government supported the project, with construction expected to begin near Bedford in 2026.
+Boris Johnson, then Mayor of London, expressed his "jealous irritation" at the fact that the park was chosen to be in Orlando, rather than in London, stating that it was "utterly mad" to leave it to the Americans "to make money from a great British invention" along with his hopes that a similar theme park would come to London.
+Warner Bros.
+Studio Tour London – The Making of Harry Potter, a studio tour exhibiting the original costumes, props and sets used in all eight films, opened in Leavesden, Hertfordshire, in 2012.